 FAQ: What does "Apple Restriction - Activity Can't Be Recorded" mean?

-That’s because Apple has created a restriction on iOS devices (things like iPads or iPhones) where apps can't look inside other apps and see what's happening.
-Basically, the apps don’t talk to each other.
+This is because Apple has created a restriction on iOS devices (like iPads or iPhones) where apps can't look inside other apps and see what's happening.
+Basically, the apps don’t "talk" to each other.
 For accountability software to work, apps like ours need the ability to "talk" with other apps on the device, and Apple has restricted this functionality for iOS.

 We're always looking to improve our monitoring, and we may find ways to add more iOS apps to the detailed report in the future.
 For more information on what Accountable2You can monitor on iOS, click here.